AndypSheridan/barbelles/README.md

 <hr>

-## **Messages**
+## **Toasts**

-User feedback is provided in the shape of success messages with the aim of providing a more involved User Experience.
+User feedback is provided in the shape of success or error toasts with the aim of providing a more involved User Experience.
 These messages are dismissible by clicking the 'x' and will be displayed in the following situations:

 **Successful Login**